applitude/applitude-workshop/Tasks.md

 Change the application so that it generates a new svada sentence when the application launches

-Hint: change the viewDidLoad method in the ViewController class
+Hint for iOS: change the viewDidLoad method in the ViewController class

+Hint for Android: move code into new method

 ### Oppgave 1b

 Change the text color and text size of the svada generator

-Hint: Take a look at the storyboard file and do it graphically, or look up UIColor and UIFont and the properties of a label in Swift
+Hint for iOS: Take a look at the storyboard file and do it graphically, or look up UIColor and UIFont and the properties of a label in Swift

+Hint for Android: activity_main.xml

 ### Oppgave 2a

 Change the background color of the application

-Hint: This can be done graphically or in code.
+Hint for iOS: This can be done graphically or in code.
 But more fun to do in code.
 Look up the properties of UIView.

+Hint for Android: Change the color of the relativelayout or edit the file activity_main.xml

 ### Oppgave 2b

 Change the app from the previous state of Oppgave 2a so that the background changes to a random color each time the button is clicked.

-Hint: Take a look at the UIColor class, arrays and the arc4random function
+Hint for iOS: Take a look at the UIColor class, arrays and the arc4random function

+Hint for Android: (import java.util.Random).
+Color.argb() can be useful.

 ### Oppgave 3